 What Mitch McConnell did with Merrick Garland and Amy Coney Barrett on the U.S. Supreme Court, Governor Sununu did with Gordon MacDonald on the State Supreme Court.
 What McConnell and state-level Republicans are doing about restricting voting rights and gerrymandering, Republicans in New Hampshire have done, as well - rejecting an independent redistricting commission, and passing SB3 in 2017 to make it harder for young people to vote.

-I know many people, myself included, are very upset about what just transpired in the legislature in 2021.
+I know many people, myself included, are very upset about what just transpired in the legislature over the past two years.
 Even the Speaker of the House, GOP Rep. Sherm Packard, acknowledged the magnitude of this budget (which included everything from abortion to school vouchers) when he said, "This is the most conservative, best budget that’s been put together in the last 50 years."

 50 years.
 That's about when Mel Thomson was first elected governor - and this year's legislature passed the most conservative budget and policies since Thomson.
 And this is because Republican activists and elected officials here at the state level gained the majority, seized the opportunity, played offense, and moved the goalposts rightward.

-It is easy to bemoan what is happening, but what will we do between now and 2022 (and beyond) to make sure what happened in 2020 at the state level (and is happening in our legislature in 2021) does not happen again?
+It is easy to bemoan what is happening, but what will we do in 2022 (and beyond) to make sure what happened in 2020 at the state level does not happen again?
 How do we move the goalposts in a progressive direction?
 Well, here are three places to start:

 1) Democrats must define New Hampshire Republicans for who they now are - the party of Free State activists.
 Governor Sununu remains popular, because he is seen as a youthful, positive, likable, mainstream political "everyman".
 Democrats may not feel that way about Sununu, but it is time to acknowledge that Sununu is a skilled politician, and that the New Hampshire Republican brand will be highly competitive at the state level until one of three things happens: